-Tim is a German living in São Paulo for five years who believes an on-going local presence in the market is the key to providing the best solution for international merchants.
-Before Tim co-founded PrimeiroPay, he was working in other leading companies such as Boku, mopay and InnoGames.
+Tim Werner is a German living in São Paulo for five years who believes an on-going local presence in the market is the key to providing the best solution for international merchants.
+Before Werner co-founded PrimeiroPay, he was working in other leading companies such as Boku, mopay and InnoGames.
 PrimeiroPay is a payment service provider focused on Brazil that is connected to all the major credit card acquirers in that market as well as local payment methods such as boleto bancario.
 Brazilian merchants prefer to use PrimeiroPay to avoid any tax burden or foreign exchange fees and issues that would arise from using a foreign-based PSP.

 RS: When was PrimeiroPay founded and why did Brazilian merchants need a local payments service provider (PSP)?